 Sleep is an essential function of life.
 We need this period of physical rest and rehabilitation of the nervous system.
-Poorly rested brains are constantly recharged and after a while work less efficiently.
-We work slower and end the day with a to-do list.
+Poorly rested brains are constantly recharged and work less efficiently after a while.
+We work slower and close the day with a to-do list.
 We are too tired to sleep and end up in a vicious circle.
-Try working on your sleep hygiene to break this cycle.
+Try to work on your sleep hygiene to break this cycle.

-This constant pressure that gives the impression that you never finish anything, that your time is being stolen, gives you stress.
-This stress gives continuous pressure on the nervous system, which eventually results in fatigue.
+This constant pressure that gives the impression that you have never finished anything, that your time is being stolen, gives you stress.
+This stress puts continuous pressure on the nervous system, which ultimately results in fatigue.

-For power athletes, but also athletes in general and manual workers, the muscles are often overloaded for a long time.
-The accumulation of lactic acid in the muscle can acidify the whole body.
-This manifests itself in stressfatigue.
+In strength athletes, but also athletes in general and manual workers, the muscles are often overloaded for a long time.
+The accumulation of lactic acid in the muscle can acidify the entire body.
+This manifests itself in fatigue.

-If we eat foods with fast sugars, glucose levels in the blood will rise very quickly.
-Insulin is secreted by the pancreas and lowers blood sugar levels by storing glycogen in the liver.
-When this store is full, glucose will be converted to fat.
-This spike in blood sugar - and the subsequent glucose drop - makes you feel exhausted.
-Craving quick energy, you instinctively reach for another serving of refined carbohydrates, which can lead to a vicious cycle.
-As a source of energy, choose carbohydrates with slow sugars.
+If we eat food with fast sugars, the glucose level in the blood will rise very quickly.
+Insulin is secreted by the pancreas and lowers blood sugar by storing glycogen in the liver.
+When this storehouse is full, glucose will be converted into fats.
+This spike in blood sugar -- and the subsequent glucose drop -- leaves you feeling exhausted.
+Craving for quick energy, you instinctively reach for another serving of refined carbohydrates, which can lead to a vicious cycle.
+As an energy source, choose carbohydrates with slow sugars.